Bird Watching - A Beginner's Guide to Bird Watching

 You can also use a shallow dish as a birdbath.
 Set it on rocks or bricks to gain some elevation.
 Set the birdbath away from shrubs where predators can hide.
 Don’t set the birdbath directly beneath the feeder, you want to avoid debris as well as fecal matter.

-Change the water often, every day in hot weather.
-Occasionally, in summer.
-Clean the birdbath with a scrub brush.
+Change the water often, every day in hot weather to avoid mosquitoes.
+Clean the birdbath occasionally with a scrub brush.

 Birdhouses can encourage birds to nest in your yard.
 Cypress and red cedar are good, durable materials to use whether you purchase a bird house or make one yourself.